IgniteUI/igniteui-docfx/en/components/tooltip.md

 export class AppModule {}
 ```

 Now we can define our sliders and switch controls in the template of the component!
-Then all we have to do is bind the `showDelay` and the `hideDealy` properties as **ngModels** to the two sliders respectively and the bind the `tooltipDisabled` property of the target to the switch control in the same manner.
+Then all we have to do is bind the [`showDelay`]({environment:angularApiUrl}/classes/igxtooltiptargetdirective.html#showdelay) and the [`hideDelay`]({environment:angularApiUrl}/classes/igxtooltiptargetdirective.html#hidedelay) properties as **ngModels** to the two sliders respectively and the bind the [`tooltipDisabled`]({environment:angularApiUrl}/classes/igxtooltiptargetdirective.html#tooltipdisabled) property of the target to the switch control in the same manner.

 ```html
 <!--simpleTooltip.component.html-->